(more about this study to be written)

 - relatives needed to show how a person with Go(a)tham as a middle name is linked;

-- other relatives mentioned in a will of a Go(a)tham or who mentions a Go(a)tham in their will;
+- others mentioned in a will of a Go(a)tham and those who mention one or more Go(a)thams in their will;

-- those in a census return living with Go(a)tham main characters;
+- those relations in a census return or similar living with Go(a)tham main characters;

 - those named in a court case etc. in which a Go(a)tham main character is involved in order to show the connection;